View Other Content

 2002 - Frode Kippe left Anfield to rejoin Norwegian side Lillestrøm on a free transfer.
 He had only made two senior appearances for the reds, both from off the bench in the League Cup.

 2010 – Reserves left-back Robbie Threlfall joined Bradford City on loan.
 He netted twice in seventeen outings, going on to join the Bantams permanently three months later.

 1997 - Nicolas Anelka joined Arsenal from Paris Saint-Germain for £500,000.
 He bagged 28 goals in 91 games for the Gunners, before being sold for £23m to Real Madrid.

 2008 - Ex-reds reserves forward Paul Dalglish signed for Kilmarnock.
 He only played six times before retiring at the end of the season, having failed to find the back of the net.

-2011 - Christian Poulsen became a father to Hugo, while ex-reds forward Paul Dalglish became a father for the first time, to twins called Rocco and Coco.
+2011 - Christian Poulsen became a father to Hugo, while ex-reds forward Paul Dalglish became a dad for the first time, to twins called Rocco and Coco.

 Roy on trial

 1964 - Future red Roy Evans played for the North against the South in an England Schools trial in Staffordshire.